AMDESE/AMDSEV/README.md

 * Qemu and OVMF files will be installed in /usr/local/.
 * Use the apppropriate tool (rpm, dpkg, etc.) to install the hypervisor kernel package.
+  * Note: The type of kernel package built is based a test in the build_kernel() function of the build/common.sh script.
+If the test [ "$ID_LIKE" = "debian" ] returns true then a deb package is built, otherwise an rpm is built.
+If this test is not working on your system or you desire a specific type of package, you can edit the script to build the desired package.

 NOTE: The script WILL NOT install the packages needed to build everything sucessfully.
 It is up to you to install the required packages to build the